 When it comes to the best 2-3G trail cameras, there are a multiple options.
 However, only a couple of the best cameras boast all the professional features that are worth the price.
 We all know you get what you pay for.
 But if you spend good money on a trail camera, it needs to have the right specifications to accurately observe and track wildlife, or intruders.

 The trick to finding the best Trail Camera that will send pictures to your cell phone is to also find one in the price range you want.
-With that said, here are five of the most solid and cost effective trail cameras that can send pictures to your cell phone:
+With that said, here are five of the most solid and cost effective trail cameras that send pictures to your cell phone:

-Best wifi trail cameras that send pictures to your phone
+Trail cameras that send pictures to your phone

 Spartan GoCam AT&T / VERIZON / U.S. Cellular